jarrettmeyer/cssoverlay/readme.md

 CSS overlay provides a friendly way to provide "overlay" functionality to your web site.
 I frequently use this technique while data is POSTing to the server and I want to prevent the user from doing anything on the page until a response is received.

+Details about the NuGet packages can be found on [NuGet.org](https://www.nuget.org/packages/CSSOverlay).

 ## HTML

 You'll need the following HTML in your page.